Equilibrium Propagation for Non-Conservative Systems: Experimental Details

 \section{Experimental Details}

 As in the main text, the neuronal dynamics are governed by the vector field:

 where the input-dependent bias $b_i(\bm{u})$ is precomputed for each MNIST input $\bm{u}$ as:

 This term projects the input space into the recurrent subspace.
-The bias yields a diagonal contribution to the Jacobian $\mathcal{J}_F = \tfrac{\partial F}{\partial x}$, and therefore does not contribute to the antisymmetric correction used in the augmented dynamics \eqref{eq: augdyn} of AEP.
+The bias yields a diagonal contribution to the Jacobian $\mathcal{J}_F = \tfrac{\partial F}{\partial x}$, and therefore does not contribute to the antisymmetric correction used in the augmented dynamics Eq.~\eqref{eq: augdyn} of AsymEP.

-The input parameters are then updated using the standard learning rule \eqref{eq:DeltathetaAEP}.
+The input parameters are then updated using the standard learning rule \eqref{eq:DeltathetaAsymEP}.
 In particular, the presynaptic term associated with the input weights is given by,

 The presynaptic terms associated with the dynamical parameters $J_{ij}^\text{dyn}$ depend on the experiment.